safeworkshop/safeworkshop.github.io/content/_index.md

 Welcome to the website of the **Workshop on "Explainable and Safety Bounded, Fidelitous, Machine Learning for Networking"** to be held as a part of the CoNEXT 2023 conference, Paris, 5 - 8 December, 2023.

-You will find here information about how to submit papers, how to come to the workshop, etc.
+You will find here information about how to submit papers, how to come to the workshop, etc. This workshop is supported by the French ANR project [SAFE](https://team.inria.fr/anrsafe/) and the Spanish project [bRAIN](https://brain.networks.imdea.org/) .

 # Important Dates